How do I apply?

 Guide to submitting your project for approval on Worktribe

 You will need to work with the Research Office to submit your proposal to the funder.
-Your Research Funding Officer can advise you further as to when/how to submit your proposal to the funder.
+Your Research Development Officer can advise you further as to when/how to submit your proposal to the funder.
 Please submit your Worktribe project for approval at least one week before you need to submit your application to the funder.
 Many funders have their own online system for receiving grant applications.